Encyclopedia of fire safety

 Fits!

-And add a servo, when the sensors are triggered, the servo with a video recorder will turn and shoot video of the incident.
+And add a servo drive, when the sensors are triggered, the servo drive with the DVR will turn and shoot a video of the incident.
 Take the MG996R servo.

 - Metal drive